Oyster snaps up $20M for its HR platform aimed at distributed workforces – TechCrunch

 Currently, Oyster does not cover candidate sourcing or any of the interviewing and evaluation process: those could be areas where it might build its own tech or partner to provide them as part of its one-stop shop.
 It has dabbled in virtual job fairs, as a pointer to one potential product that it might explore.

-“There 1.5 billion knowledge workers coming into the workforce in next 10 years, mostly from emerging economies, while in developed economies there are some 90 million jobs unfilled,” Jamous said.
+“There are 1.5 billion knowledge workers coming into the workforce in the next 10 years, mostly from emerging economies, while in developed economies there are some 90 million jobs unfilled,” Jamous said.
 “There are super powers you can gain from being globally distributed, but it poses a major challenge around HR and payroll.”

 Emergence Capital, the B2B VC that has backed the likes of Zoom, Salesforce, Bill.com and our former sister site Crunchbase, is leading the funding.
-The Slack Fund (Slack’s strategic investment vehicle), and London firm Connect Ventures (which has previously backed the company at seed stage) are also participating.
+The Slack Fund (Slack’s strategic investment vehicle) and London firm Connect Ventures (which has previously backed the company at seed stage) are also participating.
 The investment will accelerate Oyster’s rapid growth, and support its mission of enabling people to work from anywhere.

 Oyster’s valuation is not being disclosed.
 The startup has raised about $24 million to date.

-One of the great ironies of the global health pandemic is that while our worlds have become much smaller — travel and even local activities have been drastically curtailed and many of us spend day in, day out at home — the employment opportunity and scope of how organizations are expected to operate has become significantly bigger.
+One of the great ironies of the global health pandemic is that while our worlds have become much smaller — travel and even local activities have been drastically curtailed, and many of us spend day in, day out at home — the employment opportunity and scope of how organizations are expected to operate has become significantly bigger.

 Public health-enforced remote working has led to companies de-coupling workers from offices, and that has opened the door to seeking out and working with the best talent, regardless of location.

 This predicament may have become more acute in the last year, but it’s been one that has been gradually coming into focus for years, helped by trends in cloud computing and globalization.
-Jamous said that the idea for Oyster came to him was something that he’s been thinking about for years, but became more apparent when he was still at his previous startup, Nexmo — the cloud communications provider that was acquired by Vonage for $230 million in in 2016.
+Jamous said that the idea for Oyster that came to him was something he’s been thinking about for years, but became more apparent when he was still at his previous startup, Nexmo — the cloud communications provider that was acquired by Vonage for $230 million in in 2016.

 At Nexmo we wanted to be a great local employer.
 We were headquartered in two countries but wanted to have people everywhere,” he said.
-“We spent millions building employment infrastructure to do that, becoming knowledgable about local laws in France, Korea and more countries.”
+“We spent millions building employment infrastructure to do that, becoming knowledgeable about local laws in France, Korea and more countries.”
 He realized quickly that this was a highly inefficient way to work.
 “We weren’t ready for the complexity and diversity of issues that would come up.”

 After he moved on from Nexmo and did some angel investing (he backs other distributed work juggernauts like Hopin, among others), he decided that he would try to tackle the workforce challenge as the focus of his next venture.